FlameWolf/quick-pad/README.md

 - Sign in with Google to back up notes to your Drive's app-data folder (the app cannot see any other files in your Drive).
 - **Save to Drive** / **Load from Drive** on demand, plus an **Auto-sync** toggle that debounces writes a few seconds after each change.
+- Both directions perform a **last-modified merge**, so notes from local and remote are combined without losing edits.
-- Status indicator shows syncing, last-synced time, or sync errors.
+- Status indicator shows syncing, last-synced time, or sync errors; a toast confirms success / failure.
-- Sessions are restored on reload; sign out revokes the access token.
+- Sessions are restored on reload using a cached access token (with expiry); sign out revokes the token and clears the cached user.
 - If no Google client ID is configured, the sync UI stays hidden and the app runs in local-only mode.

 ## Tech stack